 The path leading to the cave is also spectacular featuring great views of Vela Luka Bay from above.

-There you go, 10 unique experiences in Korčula island that should be on your list.
+There you go, 10 unique experiences in Korčula Croatia that should be on your list.
 What did I forget?
 Let me know in the comments below!

 Disclaimer: I was invited to take part on the Well-O-Live project by Destination Makers, a member of the Consortium of the WellOlive ‘Wellness and Wellbeing Experience across the Routes of the Olive Tree” project supported by the European Commission COSME programme and hosted by DUNEA Agency.